NativeScript/docs-v7/docs/core-concepts/android-runtime/advanced-topics/extend-application-activity.md

     In this way, the source code of [`application.android.ts`](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/demo/AngularApp/app/application.android.ts) is bundled separately as `application.js` file which is loaded from the native `Application.java` class on launch.

-    The `application.js` bundle file is independent of the `bundle.js` and `vendor.js` files and the reason for this is that they are not loaded so early in the application launch.
-That's why the logic in `application.android.ts` is needed to be bundled separately in order to be loaded by the native `Application.java` as early as needed on launch.
+    The `bundle.js` and `vendor.js` files are not loaded early enough in the application launch.
+That's why the logic in `application.android.ts` is needed to be bundled separately in order to be loaded as early as needed in the application lifecycle.

     > Note: This approach won't work if `aplication.android.ts` requires external modules.